CHONDRAL DELAMINATION CARTILAGE MRI: Quick Review

 • Delamination is in continuity with a region of full thickness cartilage loss.

 It's easiest to see delamination in the knee as there is quite thick cartilage but it can also be seen in other joint.
+The appearance will be the same as described above. cartilage-delamination-mri-ankle-radedasia Image above demonstrates rim of high signal fluid between elevated cartilage and subchondral bone in ankle.

-This site is intended for Medical Professionals only.
+This site is intended for Medical Professions only.
 Use of this site is governed by our Terms of Service and Privacy Statement which can be found by clicking on the links.
 Please accept before proceeding to the website.